-These are salespeople who enjoy getting in front of people, ferreting out problems, needs and wants, and discussing workable solutions.
-They have empathy for the client, can see the client's needs from the client's point of view, and enjoy helping the client solve their problems.
+These are salespeople who enjoy getting in front of people, ferreting out problems, needs, and wants, and discussing workable solutions.
+They have empathy for the prospect, can see the potential client's needs from the prospect's point of view, and enjoy helping the them solve their problems.

-The problem-solving person is good at establishing rapport with the prospect or client.
-They enjoy identifying their needs, wants, and desires, and develop appropriate solutions, making effective presentations, and always providing a professional presentation to the client, whether it is a buyer or a seller.
+The problem-solving person is good at establishing rapport with people.
+They enjoy identifying their needs, wants, and desires, and develop appropriate solutions, making effective presentations, and always provide professional presentation to the client, whether it is a buyer or a seller.

 However, when it comes time to ask for the order, or close the sale, they tense up, lose their confidence, or otherwise fail to close the sale.
-Their clients or prospects, now having their needs identified and solutions presented, go elsewhere looking for a "better buy."
+Their prospect now having their needs identified and solutions presented, go elsewhere looking for a "better buy."